 What to buy: A Buyer’s Guide

-There are great binoculars in all three categories, so the question is which type should you opt for?
+There are great binoculars in all three magnification categories, so the question is which type should you opt for?
+Answering this question will really depend on your intended use and what features you need.

 Let’s start off by covering whether a compact model is the right choice for you.
 Compact binoculars have several drawbacks compared to full size ones.
 They often have fewer features, simply because they’re smaller.
 Optically they tend to have a narrower field of view and the small lenses mean they collect less light.